exasol/websocket-api/javascript/README.md

 # Code Usage

 To connect, use the `Exasol` object with the connection string, user name and password as the first three arguments.
-The fourth argument is a function, which is called after the connection has been successfully established.
-The fifth argument is a function which is called on connection error and on errors related to the usage of this object.
+The fourth argument specifies if autocommit should be enabled or disabled; the default value is enabled.
+The fifth argument is a function, which is called after the connection has been successfully established.
+The sixth argument is a function which is called on connection error and on errors related to the usage of this object.

 ```
-var exa = new Exasol("wss://127.0.0.1:8563", "sys", "exasol",
+var exa = new Exasol("wss://127.0.0.1:8563", "sys", "exasol", true,
                      function (context) {
                          console.log('Connected: ' + context);
                      },